The sine, cosine and tangent functions

 Background: In what follows we assume that you are familiar with

-The sin, cos and tan functions are important in trigonometry and many other areas of mathematics.
+The sine, cosine and tangent functions (denoted sin, cos and tan) are important in trigonometry and many other areas of mathematics.

 Here is how they are derived.
 Consider the vector (the red arrow) in the picture to the right.